ccoutant/dwarf-locations/chapter2-diffs.md

 <span class="add">The result of a DWARF expression is the value or location on the top
 of the stack after evaluating the operations.</span>

-<span class="add">Values on the stack are typed, and can represent a value of any
+<span class="add">Values on the stack are typed, and can
-supported base type of the target machine, or of the generic type, which is an integral type that has the size of an address on the target machine, and unspecified signedness.</span>
+represent a value of any supported base type of the target machine, or of the generic type, which is an integral type that has the size of an address in the default address space on the target machine, and unspecified signedness.</span>

 <span class="del">*The generic type is the same as the unspecified type used for stack
 operations defined in DWARF Version 4 and before.*</span>